The current Byron Shire Council Feral Animal Management Plan(PDF, 370KB) is being reviewed.

 Cane toads were introduced to Byron Shire between 1964 and 1966, supposedly to control garden insects.
 The toads moved throughout the Shire at an average rate of 1.07 km per year.
 Toads moving down from Queensland, through the Tweed Shire, arrived in the north of our Shire in the late 1970’s.

-Why cane toads are a threat
+Why are cane toads a threat?

 - Are poisonous at all stages of life from eggs to adults.
 Toads have had a severe impact on snakes, lizards and other native animals that try to feed on them.